NMangera/Udacity_DataAnalysis_Nanodegree/Data_Visualisation/README.md

 # Communicate Data Findings

-The final chapter was focused on proper visualization of data.
-We learned about chart junk, uni-, bi- and multivariate visualization, use of color, data/ink ratio, the lie factor, other encodings, [...].
+The final chapter focuses on visualization of data.
+Topics covered include chart junk, uni-, bi- and multivariate visualization, use of color, data/ink ratio, the lie factor, other encodings, and more.

-The task of the final project was to analyze and visualize real-world data.
-I chose the Prosper Loan dataset.

  **A. Determine Objectives**

-The task is to utilise data pertaining to loans made on the p2p lender platform Prosper to determine rate of interest.
+The task is to analyse data pertaining to loans made on the p2p lender platform Prosper, using visualuisation to aid the exploration of interest rate determination.

 **B. Project Details**